June 3, 2026

 Coaching is a regulated profession in terms of standards, even if not licensed in the same way as medicine or law.
 Professional bodies such as the International Coaching Federation and EMCC Global define competency frameworks, ethical guidelines, and credentialing pathways.
 Entering the profession responsibly means committing to structured training, supervised practice, and adherence to professional codes of ethics.

 One of the advantages of coaching as a second career is that previous experience becomes an asset.
-Leadership experience, organisational insight, communication skills, or industry knowledge can all support your credibility and understanding of client contexts.
+Leadership experience, organizational insight, communication skills, or industry knowledge can all support your credibility and understanding of client contexts.

 However, prior experience does not replace professional coach training.
 Coaching is a distinct discipline with its own competencies and methodology.
 The ICF Core Competencies outline the specific skills required for professional coaching practice.

 For this reason, individuals transitioning into coaching should plan for a structured learning phase.
-Accredited programmes aligned with ICF or EMCC standards ensure that training includes essential elements such as ethics education, supervised practice, mentor coaching, and formal performance assessment.
+Accredited programs aligned with ICF or EMCC standards ensure that training includes essential elements such as ethics education, supervised practice, mentor coaching, and formal performance assessment.
 This foundation supports both competence and credibility.

 โ